-(Line 27).
+If the lock the current thread asked for is not taken, we proceed with the else-branch (Lines 26 to 30).
+We first decrease the value of the lock to 0, meaning it is taken now (Line 27).
 Second, we update the reference of the holder of the lock (Line 28), and finally update the queue of locks the current thread already possesses (Line 29).
 The very last step is to enable interrupts again thus leaving the protected section.

-Similar operations need to be implementated for the lock_release function, which we however do not show.
+Similar operations need to be implementated for the lock\release function, which we however do not show.
 The reader should note though that we did not verify our C-code.
-This is in contrast, for example, to the work on seL4, which actually verified in Isabelle/HOL that their C-code satisfies its specification, thought this specification does not contain anything about PIP [11].
-Our verification of PIP however provided us with the justification for designing the C-code.
+This is in contrast, for example, to the work on seL4, which actually verified in Isabelle/HOL that their C-code satisfies its specification, though this specification does not contain anything about PIP [11].
+Our verification of PIP however provided us with (formally proven) insights on how to design the C-code.
 It gave us confidence that leaving the "chase" early, whenever there is no change in the calculated current precedence, does not break the correctness of the algorithm.